rust-lang/rfcs/text/0517-io-os-reform.md

 conveniences, `EINTR` results in a retry.

 The `write_fmt` method, like `write_all`, will loop until its entire input is written or an error occurs.
+Both convenience routines return the number of bytes written for consistency with their `Read` counterparts, though users wanting additional control should be encouraged to work with the lower-level `write` directly.

 The other methods include endian conversions (covered by serialization) and a few conveniences like `write_str` for other basic